 There are 2 main types of reconstruction surgery:

 Expander-implant.
-This method uses an expander to create a breast mound.
-This may be followed by the placement of a filled breast implant.
+This method uses an expander that's filled over time to slowly stretch the skin to create a breast mound.
+This may be followed by the placement of a permanent breast implant.

 Autologous tissue.
 This method uses your own body tissues to reconstruct a new breast mound.
-These reconstruction surgeries leave you with 2 surgical wounds: the chest and the site where tissue was removed.
+These reconstruction surgeries leave you with 2 surgical wounds: your chest and the site where tissue was removed.

+In some cases, you may have a combination of both types of reconstruction.
 You may also decide to have other procedures to improve how your new breast shape looks.
-For example, you might decide to have reconstructive surgery on your other breast so that it matches your new breast shape.
+For instance, you might decide to have reconstructive surgery on your other breast so that it matches your new breast shape.
 Or you may want to have a nipple or areola reconstructed.

-Expanders are empty silicone "envelopes" placed under the pectoralis muscle.
+Expanders are empty silicone "envelopes" put under the pectoralis muscle during the mastectomy surgery.
 This muscle is between the breast and the chest wall.
-To enable the skin and soft tissues of the breast to stretch, the expander is filled with saline solution over several weeks.
-The saline is injected into the expander through a valve or port in the expander that lies just under the skin.
-Another option is filling the expander with air over 2 or 3 weeks.
+The expander is filled with saline solution or air over several weeks.
+This is done to slowly and gently stretch the skin and soft tissues of your chest.
+The saline or air is injected into the expander through a valve or port in the expander that lies just under the skin.
+This is done over many weeks.

-Once the expander has been completely filled, it is left in for several more weeks to months.
+Once the expander has been completely filled, it's left in for several more weeks to months.
 This allows for maximum skin and soft tissue growth.
-Once the skin has stretched enough, a second surgery may be done to remove the tissue expander and insert the permanent implant beneath your muscle and skin.
+Once your chest tissues are ready, a second surgery may be done to take out the tissue expander and put in the permanent implant.
 Sometimes, the expander is just left in place.

-Implants are envelopes filled with liquid that are put under the breast tissue and are used to form the shape of the breast.
-Implants may be filled with saline or silicone gel.
-Each type of implant has advantages and disadvantages.
-Your doctor will discuss the types of implants with you and help you decide which type to use.
+Implants are envelopes filled with liquid or silicone gel.
+They're put under the breast tissue and used to form the shape of the breast.
+Each type of implant has pros and cons.
+Your healthcare provider will discuss the types of implants with you and help you decide which to use.

 Autologous tissue surgery

 TRAM (transverse rectus abdominous muscle) flap.
-This is the most common method.
-An area of fat, skin, and muscle is removed from the belly (abdomen) and moved to the chest.
-The surgery gives you a tummy tuck.
+An area of fat, skin, and muscle is removed from your belly (abdomen) and moved to the chest.
+This surgery gives you a tummy tuck.
 TRAM flaps may change as you gain and lose weight.
-It’s important to know that removing stomach muscle can increase stress on the back and put you at risk for developing a hernia.
+It’s important to know that removing stomach muscle can increase stress on the back, weaken your stomach muscles, and put you at risk for developing a hernia.
 This type of surgery leaves a horizontal scar across the lower abdomen plus a scar on your chest.

 DIEP (deep inferior epigastric perforator) flap.
-With this method, the surgeon takes fat and skin (but not muscle) from your lower belly and moves them to the chest.
+With this surgery, the surgeon takes fat and skin (but not muscle) from your lower belly and moves them to your chest.
 This surgery also gives you a tummy tuck.

 Gluteal free flap.
 The surgeon removes part of the skin, muscle, and fat from your buttocks, and grafts it onto the chest.
 This is a more complex surgery.
-It is sometimes done with 2 teams of surgeons.
-One team may remove the flap, and the second prepares the blood vessels.
+It's not offered at all surgical centers.

 Latissimus dorsi flap.
-This method moves muscle, fat, blood vessels, and skin from your upper back to your chest.
+For this surgery, muscle, fat, blood vessels, and skin are moved from your upper back to your chest.
 Sometimes an implant is also needed with this surgery.

 Healing after surgery

-Immediate reconstruction surgery has a longer recovery time than for mastectomy alone.
+Immediate reconstruction surgery tends to have a longer recovery time than for mastectomy alone.
 Recovery from delayed reconstruction is much quicker.
 With autologous tissue surgery, there's a second surgery site that will need to be cared for as it heals.

-It's important to know that it can take up to 2 months before the final results of breast reconstruction can be seen.
-Be patient as your body heals.
+It's important to know that it can take up to a year before the final results of breast reconstruction can be seen.
+Try to be patient as your body heals.